fancy-explosions/BangazonWorkforce/README.md

 1. Open the BangazonWorkforce.sln file within Visual Studio
 1. Check to make sure that the `IIS Express` is changed to `BangazonWorkFroce` within the dropdown menu of the Run (play arrow) button on your top toolbar within Visual Studio.
 1. A browser should automatically run containing app.
-If a browser does not
+If a browser does not open, open a browser and got to `http://localhost:5000`

-## Running manual tests
-1.
+1. Once the app is up and running please navigate around the app and test all the features in the app.

 ## Authors